AdoriZahard/hi3er/docs/index.md

 When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15

 !!! note
-    Effective for 6.0 2nd Half
+    Effective for 6.0 2nd Half.
+Also, this variation prefers the Phys/Elem DMG load buff.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: